AikidoSec/firewall-python/docs/flask.md

 import aikido_firewall
 aikido_firewall.protect()
 ```
-Make sure this is above any other import, including above system imports.
+Make sure this is above any other import, including above builtin package imports.

 3. Setting your environment variables :
 Make sure to set your token in order to communicate with Aikido's servers